Decentraland-DAO/wiki-adv/Software Settings.md

 [[custom_templates.mp4]]

-Actually, better to use default **Document channels + Normal + AO (No Alpha)**, but if you want something special, you can always create custom template.
+Actually, it's better to use default **Document channels + Normal + AO (No Alpha)**, but if you want something special, you can always create custom template.

 # Adobe Photoshop
 wip import export